Get your pumpkin-fix with a jar of healthy pumpkin pie overnight oats!

 - 1 Tablespoon pure maple syrup

-Place oats, chia seeds, and cinnmon in a mason jar or other small container.
+- Place oats, chia seeds, and cinnamon in a mason jar or other small container.
 Add milk, yogurt, pumpkin, and maple syrup.
 Stir well to combine (I find a butter knife works better than a spoon).